harrist-950501/husky-help-husky/APIDOC.md

 *400 Bad Request – Invalid Credentials*

-*Occurs when no user matches the given username and password.*
+*Returned when the username and password do not match any existing account.*

 *Error response (Plain text):*

 ```
-Invalid username or password.
+Incorrect username or password.
 ```

 *500 Server-side Error*

-*Generic server-side error during login.*
+*Generic server error when the login request cannot be processed.*

 *Error response (Plain text):*

 ```
-Server error logging in.
+Server error, try again later.
 ```

 ## *2. Signup*